atlasd-geo/atlasd/Architecture Quickstart.md

 ## Repository Types
-Repositories within Atlasd should generally fall into one of five categories: clients, microservices, packages, utilities, and meta.
+Due to the above architecture, repositories within Atlasd should generally fall into one of five categories: clients, microservices, packages, utilities, and meta.

 ### Clients
 Clients are the client-side applications that tie all of the Atlasd ecosystem together.